 The mirror compliments the handles perfectly.
 I picked this mirror up last year for a good price.
 But I made one just like it for free and share how in my DIY mirror project how to remove veneer from wood.

 You guys have seen other Beyond Paint projects here before.
 I shared my Step by Step Guide on How to Paint Kitchen Cabinets and my beautiful Nantucket Blue Console Table Makeover earlier this year.
 Just last week I shared one of the new Beyond Paint metallic colors on my Repurposed Metal and Wood Side Table Power Tool Challenge project.
+You might also like this Stained Top, Painted Bottom Furniture Makeover, which is on the #52 side of the North House Lodge.

 Pin my blue painted dresser makeover project for later!